 The editor for test case steps now includes a clipboard.
 You can select steps (select multiple steps by holding your shift and ctrl/cmd keys appropriately), copy them to the clipboard and paste them as you wish.
 The clipboard also persists between test cases so you can also copy and paste steps from a test case to another.

 Filtering with operators in grids

-The text columns in Testlab’s grid now feature operator filters which allow you to filter in data from the grid in more specific manner.
+The text columns in Testlab’s grid now feature operator filters that allow you to filter in data from the grid in a more specific manner.
 You have an option of choosing the operator the column is filtered with such as “starts with”, “ends with”, … , and of course the familiar default “contains”.

 With a large number of data in your project, this makes it easier to filter in and find the relevant data from your project.

 When managing milestones, versions, and environments for your project, you now can set these assets as active or inactive.
 For example, if a version is set as inactive, it is filtered out from relevant controls in the user interface.
 If your project has numerous versions, environments or milestones, keeping only the relevant ones active makes the use easier as the user interface is not littered with the non-relevant ones.

 For versions and environments, the active flag is set in the Project management view.
 For milestones, the completed flag is respected as in completed milestones are interpreted as inactive.

 - Editing asset statuses in table views: You can now edit statuses of assets in table views – also in batch editing mode.

 - New custom field type – Link: A new type of custom field has been added which holds a single weblink (such as http, https or mailto -link).